dtischler/mbl-alpine-container/README.md

 Alpine and Python container with I2C pass-through, thus allowing the sensors to be accessed from within the container.
 Air Quality Sensor is working, GPS sensor is working, but Lightning Sensor is not.

-TODO:  The python fles in the rootfs folder are proof of concept, and read data, but do not do anything with it.
-Only air.py and gps.py work, but lightning.py does not.

-gps.py returns back the NMEA coordinates, though they still need to be parsed and converted to Lat/Long.
-There seem to be some utilities for that.

-air.py is a loop that returns the current Temp, Pressure, TVOC, and CO2 every 20 seconds.

-lightning.py gives an error.

-config.json can be modified to run any of the python scripts that you prefer upon launching the container, by changing line 10 from:

-"sh"

-to:

-"python3",<br>
-"air.py"

-(It needs to be on two lines like that example)
+A small script called "start.sh" in the root directory launches 'influxd' as a background process, then the index.py python application in the scripts directory.

-In any case, we need to come up with a way to store the values, and ship them to the Ampere box.
+We need to come up with a way to store the values, and ship them to the Ampere box.
 Let's bypass the Edge nodes for now.
-Included in this repo are the output artifacts, already created and made by opkg (the .ipk file is the output).
-If you are going to make changes and run a build, make sure you rm the .ipk and the .ipk.tar files from your local directory, or you will end up bundling them into the next version, effectively doubling the size of the package!
+If you sync this repo, once it has downloaded, you need to move the "scripts" directory into the "rootfs" folder, and, check to see if the "start.sh" is executable...if not just chmod +x it.

- After cloning, run:
+ Then, run:

  opkg-build -Z "xz" -g root -o root . .